 Section 3.
 Notice of Meetings.
-Written notice of each meeting of the members shall be given by, or at the direction of, the Secretary or person authorized to call the meeting, by mailing a copy of such notice, postage prepaid, or otherwise circulated to the membership at least thirty (30) days before such meeting to each member entitled to vote thereat, addressed to the member's address last appearing on the books of the Association, or supplied by such member to the Association for the purpose of notice or to the email address supplied by the member, provided the member has consented to transact business with the Association electronically.
+Written notice of each meeting of the members shall be given by, or at the direction of, the Secretary or person authorized to call the meeting, by mailing a copy of such notice, postage prepaid, or otherwise circulated to the membership at least thirty (30) days before such meeting to each member entitled to vote thereat, addressed to the member's address last appearing on the books of the Association, or supplied by such member, provided the member has consented to transact business with the Association electronically.
 Such notice shall specify the place, day and hour of the meeting, and, in the case of a special meeting, the purpose of the meeting.